hgwood/petibrugnon/README.md

 For petibrugnon to access your data on the Hash Code scoring app, you need to authorize it to do so.
 This requires a Google OAuth 2.0 Client.
-To create one, go to `console.cloud.google.com`, create a project, then go to APIs & Services > Credentials, click Create Credentials, select OAuth Client ID, then the mobile app type, and then copy the client ID.
-Finally, create a `.petibrugnonrc.json` file in your project directory with the following contents:
+To create one, go to `console.cloud.google.com`, create a project, then go to APIs & Services > Credentials > Create Credentials > OAuth Client ID.
+Select the mobile app type, and then copy the client ID.
+Create a `.petibrugnonrc.json` file in your project directory with the following contents:

 ```json
 {
   "google-oauth-client-id": "<paste the client ID here>"
 }
 ```

+Finally, switch back to the Google Cloud Console and go to APIs & Services > OAuth Consent Screen.
+In the Test users section, add the users you want to allow logging in using your client (probably yourself and your team mates).

 You're ready to go!